josevnz/CLIWithClickAndTrogon/README.md

 kernel-6.2.15: 0
 ```

-## Making your TUI discoverable with Trogon
+## Making your CLI discoverable with Trogon

 Let's solve the problem of making a CLI discoverable with Trogon.
 Besides adding the new _trogon_ library as part of the requirements ([requirements.txt](requirements.txt) and [setup.cfg](setup.cfg) we need to add a new decorator to our CLI: